slooi/netninjamern/learnings.md

 	5) Patch /id
 5) Need to use PURAL for file names too for consistency
 6) Use `127.0.0.1` instead of `localhost`. eg: mongodb://127.0.0.1:27017/workouts would work when `localhost` doesn't work on my pc
+7) Add CENTRALIZED MIDDLEWARE.
+It must come AFTER all your .use() methods!
+Maybe even after .get/.post/.patch/etc methods too!

 # Remember
 1) mongoose uses PURAL models `mongoose.model("workouts",SchemaWorkout)`